 Explores the relationship between nutrition and health.
-Emphasizes the roles of nutrients, their utilization in the human system and their contributions to the health of individuals throughout the life span.
-Includes dietary patterns of various cultural, ethnic, and religious groups, nutritional assessments and food safety.
+Emphasizes the roles of nutrients, their utilization in the human system and their contributions to the health of individuals of all ages.
+Includes dietary patterns of various cultural, ethnic and religious groups, nutritional assessments, and food safety.
 Open to all majors.